-To strike a balance between academic instruction and extracurricular projects, students are required to complete individual and group projects on behalf of their own and other
+To strike a balance between academic instruction and extracurricular projects, students are required to complete individual and group projects on behalf of their own and other organizations, applying newly acquired skills and information to the professional work environment.

 Throughout the program, many students participate in workshops and seminars led by subjectarea experts, political leaders, police chiefs, fire chiefs, community leaders, business executives, military officers, and others.
 Students participate in field study trips such as the Gettysburg Battlefield, the United States Holocaust Memorial Museum, Arlington National Cemetery, and other historic sites in the region.